-A talented, dedicated workforce.
-The Corporation has secured a reliable, talented and dedicated workforce and it has processes in place to temporarily mobilize its workforce between operating districts.
+A skilled, dedicated workforce.
+The Corporation has secured a reliable, skilled and dedicated workforce and it has processes in place to temporarily mobilize its workforce between operating districts.
 These temporary assignments maximize utilization during periods in which the demand for services decreases, such as Canada's spring break-up, and facilitate knowledge transfer.
-In addition, in order to strengthen its workforce, the Corporation has facilities and programs in place which provide an environment for ongoing learning.
-The Corporation has dedicated facilities in Grande Prairie and Calgary, Alberta and Houston, Texas which are focused on training, research and development and which have been staffed with experienced training professionals of various specialties.
-The Corporation's indepth and award-winning field training program for all new field employees has been rolled out across North American operations.
+In addition, in order to strengthen its workforce, the Corporation has facilities and programs in place which provide an environment for ongoing learning and skill development.
+The Corporation has dedicated training facilities in Calgary, Alberta and San Antonio, Texas which are focused on providing regulatory, skills and leadership training for all employees.
+The Corporation's in-depth and award-winning field training program for all new field employees has been rolled out across our North American and Argentinean operations.
 The program includes classroom instruction, on-line learning programs and hands-on field and equipment training to ensure that new hires have the skills required to safely perform in the demanding environment in which the Corporation operates.
-In addition, the Corporation has established a Supervisor Essential Skills training program, which covers topics such as project management, safety management, customer relations, leadership training and time management.
-By providing an environment for ongoing learning in both the classroom and the field, the Corporation increases productivity, efficiency and performance through its people.
+In addition, the Corporation has established a Supervisor Essential Skills training program, which covers topics such as technical capabilities, project management, safety management, customer relations, leadership training and time management.
+By providing an environment for ongoing learning in both the classroom and the field, the Corporation increases productivity, efficiency and performance through its most valuable asset - its people.

 Long-term disciplined approach to managing capital through the cycle.
-During the low commodity price environment in 2015 and 2016, the Corporation demonstrated its ability to aggressively manage its cost structure while remaining committed to serving its customers' needs, as it prudently implemented several cost reduction initiatives designed to maintain the Corporation's competitiveness.
-These activities included diligently idling equipment, scaling back operations in order to match costs with anticipated revenue, reducing its headcount and introducing changes to employee compensation.
-Additionally, the Corporation maintained its equipment and did not cannibalize or scrap fleets thus positioning it to be ready to respond quickly and efficiently in the eventual upturn.
-This prudent asset management strategy allowed the Corporation to bring equipment online with relatively manageable cost.
-In addition, in working with the Corporation's key suppliers, the supply chain and logistics group significantly reduced costs for key products, including proppant and chemicals, as well as third party subcontractors.
-Effectively and efficiently maintaining this regimented strategy throughout the downturn enabled the Corporation to continually prioritize its customers' needs during the recovery.
+During low commodity price environments, the Corporation has been able to aggressively manage its cost structure by implementing several cost reduction initiatives, all while remaining committed to serving its customers' needs.
+Such cost reduction initiatives include diligently idling equipment, scaling back operations in order to match costs with anticipated revenue, reducing headcount and introducing changes to employee compensation.
+Additionally, the Corporation has maintained its equipment during downturns rather than cannibalizing or scrapping fleets, thus positioning it to be ready to respond quickly and efficiently in the eventual upturn.
+This prudent asset management strategy has allowed the Corporation to bring equipment online with a relatively manageable cost.
+In addition, in working with the Corporation's key suppliers, the supply chain and logistics group has significantly reduced costs for key products, including proppant and chemicals, as well as third party subcontractors.
+Effectively and efficiently maintaining this regimented strategy throughout downturns has enabled the Corporation to continually prioritize its customers' needs during recovery periods.
 The Corporation continues to analyze all measures it can employ to further lower its cost structure including process efficiencies and further cost mitigation strategies.
-By prudently managing its cost structure, the Corporation is able to provide a sustainable business model over the long-term.
+By prudently managing its cost structure, the Corporation is able to enhance the sustainability of its business model over the long-term.